 The purpose of this page is to pass on some software for (the operating system) Risc OS

-All the files are zipped so if they have no .zip extension, add them or filetype them to 'archive'.
+All the files on the site you are looking at, are zipped so if they have no .zip extension, in your RiscOS desktop, filetype them to 'archive'.

 Click on the blue headlines to download the files.